JamesNovell/InfraSight/README.md

 This repository demonstrates infrastructure and data engineering practices using simulated versions of internal telemetry from 2000+ devices.
 While the actual system is proprietary, this project highlights the architecture and approach I developed.
 ---
+The fetch_metrics.py script simulates ingestion of unit telemetry data.
+It reads sanitized field data from unit_odometer_sample.csv, validates schema, and prepares it for downstream analysis.

 ## 🚀 Features